 Call – 2017

-Charles is a member of the civil team in Chambers and has a busy civil practice focused on commercial, costs and property law.
+Charles is a member of the civil team in Chambers and has a busy practice focused on real property, commercial chancery law and costs.

 Charles also has a particular interest in legal writing.
 He is the author of ‘A Practical Guide to Non-party Costs Orders’ (2021, Law Brief Publishing) and has contributed to seminars for the Judicial College concerning: developments in public law, modern challenges in treaty-based commercial arbitration and counter-terrorism legislation.
 He also assisted in editing a major legal textbook on international environmental law for its 7th edition and contributed to an anthology on British contributions to international law.